 Exhibit number Description of document 1.1(a) Form of Underwriting Agreement.
-3.1(a) Registrant's Restated Certificate of Incorporation, as currently in effect.
+3.1 Registrant's Restated Certificate of Incorporation, as currently in effect.
 3.2(a) Registrant's Certificate of Designation, Preferences and Rights of Series A Preferred Stock, as currently in effect.
-3.3(a) Registrant's Certificate of Designation, Preferences and Rights of Series B Preferred Stock, as currently in effect.
+3.3 Registrant's Certificate of Designation, Preferences and Rights of Series B Preferred Stock, as currently in effect.
 3.4(a) Registrant's Certificate of Designation, Preferences and Rights of Series C Preferred Stock, as currently in effect.
-3.5(a) Form of Registrant's Amended and Restated Certificate of Incorporation, to be effective upon completion of the offering.
-3.6(a) Amended and Restated By-Laws, as currently in effect.
+3.5 Form of Registrant's Amended and Restated Certificate of Incorporation, to be effective upon completion of the offering, 3.6(a) Amended and Restated By-Laws, as currently in effect.
 3.7(a) Form of Registrant's Amended and Restated Bylaws, to be effective upon completion of the offering.
 4.1(a) Form of Common Stock Certificate.
-4.2(a) Registration Rights Agreement made and entered into as of October 15, 1998 by and among CTL ImmunoTherapies , Corp., Medical Research Group, LLC, McLean Watson Advisory Inc. and Alfred E. Mann, as amended.
+4.2(a) Registration Rights Agreement made and entered into as of October 15, 1998 by and among CTL ImmunoTherapies Corp., Medical Research Group, LLC, McLean Watson Advisory Inc. and Alfred E. Mann, as amended.
 5.1 Opinion of Cooley Godward LLP.
+10.1(a)(b) Form of Indemnity Agreement entered into between the Registrant and its directors and officers.